Course: CIS451/651 Data Compression in Multimedia

 Description

 In this Project 3, students design an applet that decodes an amerRLE encoded object.
 When a user downloads this new multimedia type, the decoding program is downloaded along with the compressed object.
 Hence the user can "see" this new multimedia type without having to first download and install additional software into his/her browser.
-More specifically, Project 3 requires students to convert their Project 2 java program into a java applet.
+More specifically, Project 3 requires students to convert their Project 2 Java program into a Java applet.

 Tasks

-1. Program a well-commented java applet that displays an amerRLE encoded file.
+1. Program a well-commented Java applet that displays an amerRLE encoded file.

 2. Using your decompression applet and my echo applet, design a web page on your personal web site that is analogous to amerRLE decompression example page.